 Our reputation and ability to attract, retain, and serve our customers and application providers are dependent upon the reliable performance of our platform and our underlying technical and network infrastructure.
 Our customers access our platform through our website and related technologies.
 We rely on internal systems and third-party service providers, including data center, cloud computing, bandwidth and telecommunications equipment providers, to maintain the availability of our platform.
 If any service provider fails to provide sufficient capacity to support our platform, experiences service outages, reduces or suspends service due to a natural disaster or pandemic such as the COVID-19 pandemic or otherwise ceases to do business, such failure could interrupt our customers' access to our services.
 For example, we currently serve our customers from third-party data center hosting facilities and cloud computing providers located in the United States, Germany and Japan.
 Our primary data center is in New Jersey, and our backup data center is in Texas.
-If these data centers or cloud computing services become unavailable to us without sufficient advance notice, if we are unable to renew our agreements with these providers or if a provider is acquired or ceases business, we would likely experience delays in delivering our platform until we could migrate to an alternate provider.
+If these data centers or cloud computing services business, we would likely experience delays in delivering our platform until we could migrate to an alternate provider.
 Our disaster recovery program contemplates transitioning our platform to our backup center in the event of a catastrophe and our platform may be unavailable, in whole or in part, during any transition procedure.